Essential Facts about CU

-The University of Colorado has contributed to Colorado and beyond since 1876, educating nearly 435,000 students who have become catalysts in business, arts, health and communities.
+The University of Colorado has contributed to Colorado and beyond since 1876, educating more than 450,000 students who have become catalysts in business, arts, health and communities.
 With the spectacular backdrop of Colorado’s Front Range, the four campuses provide access to top-tier faculty and experiential learning opportunities and an atmosphere where students thrive in the academic community.
 CU advances the economy, health and culture of Colorado and beyond.
+If you would like copies of the print publication, contact email@example.com.

-Economic Impacts of the University of Colorado on the State and Counties of Operations (May 2012)
+Economic Contribution of the University of Colorado on the State and Counties of Operation

 Annual Financial Reports